-An objective assessment of the current episode of illness.
-Sometimes in the past, it has not been possible to take a history from the patient (either because they are floridly psychotic or catatonically depressed) and instead the candidate has been asked to present a full mental state examination.
-It is critical that you can perform this fluently and understand the range of terminology used.
+The MSE is supposed to be an objective assessment of the current episode of illness.
+Sometimes when it has not been possible to take a history from the patient (perhaps because they are floridly psychotic or catatonically depressed), the candidate has been asked to present a full MSE instead.
+It is essential that you can perform this fluently and understand the range of terminology used.
 As with most things in medicine, it is vital that you have a solid system in place that you can rely upon under the pressure of the exam.
 A Guide to Psychiatric Examination by Aquilina & Warner covers this well.